huggingface/blog/sagemaker-huggingface-llm.md

 #     <|prompter|>What are some cool ideas to do in the summer?<|endoftext|><|assistant|>There are many fun and exciting things you can do in the summer.
 Here are some ideas:
 ```

-Now we will run inference with different parameters to impact the generation.
-Parameters can be defined as in the `parameters` attribute of the payload.
-This can be used to have the model stop the generation after the turn of the `bot`.
+Now we will show how to use generation parameters in the `parameters` attribute of the paylod.
+In addition to setting custom `temperature`, `top_p`, etc, we also stop generation after the turn of the `bot`.

 ```python
 # define payload